cworf/CSP-Wholesale/wp-content/plugins/minimum-purchase-for-woocommerce/readme.txt

 If a purchase in your store fails a minimum purchase rule, an error message appears at the top of the checkout page, identifying the error situation and rule requirements.
 The customer must resolve the error, before the purchase can be completed.

-Fully tested with WooCommerce 2.2+ .
+Fully tested with WooCommerce 2.3+ .

-= Now with Custom Messaging! =
+= Now with Repeating Groups and Custom Messaging! =
+*   Require purchasing minimum of 6, 12, 18, 24 ....
-You can enter your own Custom Minimum Purchase Messages by Rule
+*   You can enter your own Custom Minimum Purchase Messages by Rule

 = Unparalleled Customer Service =